Plumbing leaks are a nuisance. Some might cause a small amount of damage.

-In general, homeowner’s insurance policies are meant to cover physical losses that are a result of sudden and accidental damage.
-However, they can be selective about what kinds of sudden and accidental damage they will cover; in general, these are called covered peril by insurance companies.
+Homeowners’ insurance policies cover physical losses that are a result of sudden and accidental damage.
+However, they can be selective about the kinds of sudden and accidental damage they cover.
+In general, these are called covered peril by insurance companies.
 Also, it is important that you understand the language used and how the insurance company intends to apply it.

 Breaking Down the Wording